Nancy Sullivan (English actress): More recent activities

 Sullivan worked on independent British films, and been involved in new writing and other stage works.
 Her roles include Joanne in What If Like Me (British Film 2011), Shy in The Best Little Whorehouse in Texas (Union Theatre 2011), various characters in Who's Stalking John Barrowman?
 (New Workshop piece 2012), Liza in Liza Liza Liza (New Workshop piece 2012), one of the Lovely Ladies in Les Misérables directed by Tom Hooper (2012), Anthea in Judy The Righteous (Trafalgar Studios and Kings Head Theatre 2012), Sandy in Smile Baby Smile (British Film 2012), and was understudy to Sandra and Leah in the play Beautiful Thing (The Arts Theatre, West Yorkshire Playhouse and Liverpool Everyman 2013).

-In 2014, she returned to teaching at Rascals Theatre School in Ilford.
+In 2014, Sullivan returned to teaching at Rascals Theatre School in Ilford.
 She runs a workshop company, W1 Workshops, with David Thaxton, aimed at people wishing to further their development in the performing arts world.

+In 2021, Sullivan directed ‘Our Teacher’s A Troll’.

+In 2023, Sullivan starred as Christine Carr, the fictional Mum of Alan Carr, in the semi-biographic comedy Changing Ends on ITV.
+She later starred in series 2 in 2024 and series 3 in 2025.